When you’re planning a trip to Africa, you will most likely come across all sorts of information.

 However, if you’re going it alone, or have a few days before joining a trip or volunteer programme, arriving in Africa needn’t be a scary experience.

-Arriving in daylight is great as it allows you to get your bearings, but it’s easier said than done, I know.
+- Arrive in daylight: Arriving in daylight (if you can) is great as it allows you to get your bearings, but it’s easier said than done and it’s not a problem if you can’t.
 Cheaper flights tend to arrive at night, so unless you want to pay the big bucks, you may have to take this route.
 But that’s ok, don’t panic!
-Arriving at night is absolutely fine and there are a few things you can do to make it easier.
+Arriving at night is absolutely fine (I pretty much always arrive in the dark due to the flight times) and there are a few things you can do to make it easier.

 - Is there a night watchman?